stroborobo/werc/sites/werc.cat-v.org/apps/blagh/index.md

 ### `conf_max_lines_per_post=`*[integer]*

 This option may be added using the patch linked bellow.
-It defaults to `6` which **should** only include the page heading and the first two paragraphs of each post on the main blogroll(?) page.
-This is far from complete, but works for me.
+It defaults to `7` which **should** only include the page heading and the first two paragraphs of each post on the main blogroll(?) page.
+This makes many assumptions that should be noted.
+It just removes everything from `conf_max_lines_per_post` to the end of the file.
+Traditionally, line 1 is the H1 title and line 2 is the line of = required to tell mardown of it's importance.
+This then assumes that each paragraph is on a single line, which is not enforced by markdown.
 See it in action at <http://blog.senet.us>

 [blagh-91a4597480a7-conf\_max\_lines\_per\_post.diff](http://senet.us/blagh-91a4597480a7-conf_max_lines_per_post.diff) (1.2K) (20100114)